Arveson's version of the Gauss-Bonnet-Chern formula for Hilbert modules over the polynomial rings: Introduction

 This paper is organized as follows.
-In Section 2, we focus on $d$-contractive Hilbert modules of finite rank and provide a comprehensive characterization of Arveson's version of the Gauss-Bonnet-Chern formula for the quotient module $H_d^2 \otimes \mathbb{C}^N,$ which is achieved by utilizing the rank of finitely generated modules over $\mathcal{P}_d$ to represent the Euler characteristic.
+In Section 2, we prove Theorem \ref{thm1.1}, where a key step is a new algebraic representation of the Euler characteristic.
 In Section 3, fundamental properties of Drury-Arveson's space of infinitely many variables are introduced.
-In Section 4, we define the asymptotic curvature invariant and the asymptotic Euler characteristic for $\omega$-contractive Hilbert modules of finite rank over polynomial rings in infinitely many variables.
-Following this, we generalize Arveson's version of the Gauss-Bonnet-Chern formula for the quotient module to the infinitely-many-variables case by providing a criterion for when it holds true.
+In Section 4, we define the asymptotic curvature invariant and the asymptotic Euler characteristic for $\omega$-contractive Hilbert modules of finite rank, and then prove Theorem \ref{thm1.5}.
 In Section 5, we present an example of a homogeneous submodule in $H^2$ that contains no nonzero polynomials, demonstrating that Arveson's version of the Gauss-Bonnet-Chern formula may not necessarily hold for homogeneous quotient modules in $H^2$.
-In Section 6, it is shown that $H^2$ has no nontrivial submodules of finite rank.
+In Section 6, we prove Theorem \ref{fulelao}.